ChrstphrHll/npc_gen/students/Savanna Ildilyntra.md

 # Savanna Ildilyntra
 ---
 ### Description
-- Halfling Cleric from Kordinia
+- Halfling Cleric from Principality of the Palus Peoples
 - 6th year Diplomacy student in Treskal
-- long curly platinum hair that's plain, Gray eyes, and Dark Brown skin
+- long straight dark red hair that's plain, Gray eyes, and Dark Brown skin
 - Is Practical and Uncreative, and has Indulgence as their ideal

 ### Organizations